 Hot desking can be a great solution for any office with lots of workers who spend significant time away from their desks.
 However, it is important for anyone considering hot desks to determine how much time employees spend in the office in order to build a hot desk environment that meets everyone’s needs.

 For many, partial hot desk solutions are ideal.
 These give assigned desks to some employees whose duties keep them at the office, while other departments or teams have hot desks to best suit their particular needs.
-This can be a best of both worlds solution.
+This can be the best of both worlds solution.